ioBroker/ioBroker.js-controller/docs/en/tutorial/adapter.md

 ** This version should only be used if all other methods do not work for whatever reason. **

 <span style="color:red">Attention!
-On newer installations, the direct use of npm install causes rights problems after installation or fails.
+On newer installations, using npm install directly causes rights problems after installation or fails.
 It is recommended to use the iobroker commands. !!</span>

 ### Upgrade an adapter
 If a new version of an adapter is available, it can be updated.
 It also happens that adapters require a specific version of another adapter.
 Therefore, it makes sense to always keep all adapters up to date

 ** About the admin **

 If an adapter is upgraded, the title bar of the corresponding tile changes to green.
-The new version number will appear in green on the tile under "available version" and the upgrade icon to the left of it.
+The new version number will then appear in green on the tile under "available version" and the upgrade icon to the left of it.
 If you want to upgrade this adapter now, click on this icon.

 There are two processes running in the background, the actual upgrade of the adapter files and then the upload of the files to the instances.